-Esomeprazole is available on prescription and can be bought for the relief of reflux symptoms from pharmacies and other retail outlets.
+Esomeprazole is available on prescription and can be bought from pharmacies and other retail outlets for the relief of reflux symptoms.

 Esomeprazole is also used as one part of a treatment to get rid of Helicobacter pylori, a bacterium found in the stomach, which can cause ulcers.